 By default, orchestration actions affect all PE nodes.
 You can limit any action to a smaller set of nodes by specifying a filter.

-$ mco service pe-httpd status --with-fact fact_is_puppetconsole=true
+$ mco service pe-nginx status --with-fact fact_is_puppetconsole=true

 Note: For more details about filters, see the following pages from the MCollective docs:

-All command line orchestration actions can accept the same filter options, which are listed under the “Host Filters” section of any
+All command line actions can accept the same filter options, which are listed under the “Host Filters” section of any

 mco help <SUBCOMMAND> text: